getsentry/sentry-docs/src/collections/_documentation/development/contribute/environment.md

 ## Running the Development Server

-Before you are able to run the development server, you need to first create a development configuration file:
+Before you can run the development server, you need to first create a development configuration file:

 ```bash
 sentry init --dev